 What Is a Miter Saw Used For?

-- Increased accuracy.
+- Increased accuracy

-- Cuts 45-degree angle cuts.
+- Cuts 45-degree angle cuts

-- Makes bevel, miter, and compound cuts.
+- Makes bevel, miter, and compound cuts

-- Safe to use compared to table saws.
+- Safer to use than table saws

-- Not suitable for cutting larger material.
+- Unsuitable for cutting larger pieces

-- Won’t make rip-cuts.
+- Won’t make rip-cuts

 What Is a Table Saw?